• Free shipping on all orders

 • Chocolate: contains caffeine and theobromine, which is toxic to dogs.

-• Raisins: grapes and raisins are highly toxic to dogs, so rum and raisin is a BIG no-no
+• Raisins: grapes and raisins are highly toxic to dogs, so rum and raisins is a BIG no-no

-• Xylitol: this artificial sweetener is often found in sugar-free gum, mints, cough drops, and some peanut butters.
-Although not commonly used in ice cream, it can sometimes be found in flavors that are sugar-free.
+• Xylitol: this artificial sweetener is often found in sugar-free gum, mints, cough drops, and some peanut butter.
+Although not commonly used in ice cream, it can sometimes be found in sugar-free flavors.
 Xylitol is EXTREMELY toxic to dogs, even in small amounts.
 Signs of xylitol toxicity in dogs include vomiting, weakness, lack of coordination, weakness, seizures, and in severe cases, liver failure.
 If you suspect your dog has eaten anything containing xylitol, this is an emergency.

 Ice cream cones are primarily designed for human consumption.
 Packed with sugars and fats, they can be harmful to dogs when consumed regularly or in large quantities, and potentially lead to obesity, gastrointestinal issues, and pancreatitis.